 In most cases, the designer adds textures with masks.
 She creates a mask and copies there a black-and-white gradient of the element to which the texture is applied.
 Then she applies the Grain effect.
 The other variant is painting inside the mask with the texture brush of white, black or gray color depending on the needed effect.

 In the end, she scales the illustration, makes a reflection for the holistic view and adds small alterations if they are needed.
 The illustration is ready!

 During the illustration process, the designer follows the principle to cover all the illustration at every particular stage.
 All the parts of illustration have to be equally worked-out at the level required by the specific stage before moving to the next step.
 This approach helps to avoid the situation when some parts are developed in the slightest details while the others feature the lack of patience and persistence.
 Harmony and consistency are the artist’s best friends.

 Check our previous article to see more illustrations by Yaroslava and read a bunch of useful tips for graphic designers.

-For the graphic designers interested to see more practical case studies with creative flows, we have collected the set of posts on a logo and identity design.
+For graphic designers interested to see more practical case studies with creative flows, we have collected the set of articles.